The Importance of HVAC Maintenance

 Inaccurate Temperature Readings

-A faulty sensor or calibration could lead to your system continuously switching on and off this is known as short cycling.
-This can adversely affect your comfort, and cause excessive wear and tear on the compressor.
-This issue can be solved by replacing the thermostat’s batteries or resetting the breakers.
+A malfunctioning sensor or calibration may lead to your system continuously switching on and off that is known as short cycling.
+This can have a negative impact on your comfort and result in unnecessary wear and tears on the compressor.
+These issues can be resolved by replacing the batteries in the thermostat or resetting the breakers.

 Make sure you check the breakers on both your thermostat and HVAC equipment If your system isn’t responding to your thermostat.
-If the breaker has tripped, it’ll require resetting in order for the thermostat to connect with the system again.
+If the breaker has tripped, you will need to reset it to allow your thermostat to communicate again with the system.

-Examine your thermostat for signs of wear and tear.
-Check for dirt or dust and make sure that the thermostat is not overly exposed to the sun.
-Examine the fan blades to find signs of rust and damage.
-This simple check will help avoid costly repairs in the future, and ensure that your equipment is running as smoothly as possible.
+It is also essential to examine your thermostat for signs of wear or damage.
+Examine for dust or dirt and make sure that the thermostat isn’t excessively exposed to the sun.
+Examine the fan blades to find evidence of damage or rust.
+This simple check will help avoid costly repairs in the future and ensure that your equipment runs as smoothly as it can.

 Explore More